 The University Council guides the university, takes on responsibility for strategic considerations and decides on plans for structure and development at the university.
 It also proposes measures that serve to enhance the university’s profile and further develop the university’s performance and competitive capacities.
 The University Council also supervises the management of the Rectorate.Responsibilities, meeting dates and further information

-Ute Frevert teaches Modern History in Berlin, Konstanz and Bielefeld.
+Ute Frevert has taught Modern History in Berlin, Konstanz and Bielefeld.
 She was professor at Yale University from 2003 to 2007.
-Since January 2008, she is director at the Berlin Max Planck Institute for Human Development where she leads the research area “Geschichte der Gefühle” (history of feelings).
+Since January 2008, she has been director at the Berlin Max Planck Institute for Human Development where she leads the research area “Geschichte der Gefühle” (history of feelings).

 Her core research areas: “Geschichte der Gefühle” (history of feelings), modern social and cultural history, gender history and modern history of politics.
 She was awarded the Leibniz Prize of the German Research Foundation (DFG) in 1998.

-Ulrike Landfester has been Professor for German Language and Literature at the University of St. Gallen (HSG) since 2003.
-Since 2011, she has been Vice Rector for international cooperation and regional extension From April 2004 until March 2012, Ulrike Landfester was a member in the Research Council of the Swiss National Science Foundation (SNSF), since 2008 the president of the Specialised Committee on International Co-operation in the SNSF, and since 2009 vice president of the Research Council in the SNSF.
-She also represents the SNF in the Standing Committee for the Humanities der European Science Foundation since 2006.
+Ulrike Landfester has been a professor of German language and literature at the University of St. Gallen (HSG) since 2003.
+Since 2011, she has been vice rector for international cooperation and regional extension.
+From April 2004 until March 2012, Ulrike Landfester was a member in the Research Council of the Swiss National Science Foundation (SNSF), since 2008 the president of the Specialised Committee on International Co-operation in the SNSF, and since 2009 vice president of the Research Council in the SNSF.
+She also has represented the SNSF in the Standing Committee for the Humanities der European Science Foundation since 2006.

-Ulrike Landfester was born in 1962 in Soltau, Lower Saxony and started studying Archaeology and Egyptology in Freiburg im Brausgau.
-She then studied Modern German Literature and Medieval and English Literature at the Ludwig Maximilians University (LMU) Munich, where she completed her doctorate on Goethe's early work.
-Thereafter she worked as a academic staff member at the universities of Marburg, Munich and Hamburg and completed her post-doctoral qualification (habilitation) in 1998 with a research project on the political work of Bettina von Arnims, also at the LMU Munich.
-After working as a visiting professor at the universities of Frankfurt am Main and Wien as well as filling in for Professor Dr Gerhart v.
+Ulrike Landfester was born in 1962 in Soltau, Lower Saxony and started studying archaeology and egyptology in Freiburg im Breisgau.
+She then studied modern German literature and medieval and English literature at the Ludwig Maximilians University (LMU) Munich, where, in 1993, she completed her doctorate on Goethe's early work.
+Thereafter she worked as a academic staff member at the universities of Marburg, Munich and Hamburg and completed her post-doctoral qualification (Habilitation) in 1998 with a research project on the political work of Bettina von Arnim, also at the LMU Munich.
+After working as a visiting professor at the universities of Frankfurt am Main and Vienna as well as filling in for Professor Dr Gerhart v.
 Graevenitz during his time as Rector of the University of Konstanz from 2001 to 2003, Ulrike Landfester was appointed in the spring of 2003 to a full professorship at the University of Frankfurt and in the same year at the University of St. Gallen (HSG).

 Main office of the University Council and Head of the Rectorate Office